Bringing Birth Home

 My clinic day is on Saturday.
 You will have appointments monthly until 28 weeks, every 2 weeks until 36 weeks then weekly until you deliver.
 I do a home visit around 36 weeks.
 You come to me for the rest of the visits.
 Our visits will consist of discussion, education, preparation for your upcoming birth, concerns and questions, and checking on the well being of you and your baby.
 Each visit typically lasts one to one-and-a-half hours.

-I will return to your home between 24-48 post partum, and at one week.
+I will return to your home between 24-48 post partum, and at 7-10 days post partum.
 3 & 6 week check ups on both mom and baby will happen at my office.

 How many midwives/assistants are on your birthing team?
 What role do they play?

-In addition to myself, I usually have one to two assistants working with me.
+In addition to myself, I usually have one to two assistants plus a Student Midwife working with me.
 They attend births with me and occasionally attend prenatal, post partum visits.
 At the birth we work as a team, monitoring heart tones, setting up the birth space, providing labor support, cleaning up afterward, and attending to clients postpartum.

 How many births do you generally do a month?

-I limit the practice to 4-6 births per month to avoid burnout and overlap.
+I limit my practice to 4-6 births per month to avoid burnout and overlap.

 What happens if there are two women in labor at the same time?

-I serve on average of 4-6 women per month, so two births at the same time is an unlikely scenario.
+I serve an average of 4-6 women per month and there are 30-31 days each month :-)32 so two births at the same time is an unlikely scenario.
 However, I am prepared in the event it does happen.
-Throughout your pregnancy you will also get to know my assistants; if two women need us at once, we will split up and call in another midwife to assist at each birth.
+Throughout your pregnancy you will also get to know my assistants; if two women need us at once, we will split up, with an Advanced Level Student and an assistant staying with the mom who is furthest from delivering while I go with another assistant to help the mom closest to delivery.
+Once baby arrives, my student and I will swap places while the assistants stay with the mom they were originally assigned to.

 How Much does a Homebirth Cost?
 Will it be Covered by Insurance?